natanleung/APS360-captcha-bypass/README.md

 * Base SVM model
 * AlexNet transfer learning model

-Each model is utilizes a character segmentation module using `OpenCV.findContours()` to segment the CAPTCHA image into five separate character images.
+Each model utilizes a character segmentation module using `OpenCV.findContours()` to segment the CAPTCHA image into five separate character images.
+The module supports two implementations, one leveraging deep-learning and one without it.

 Furthermore, the notebook contains results and training functionality used during development.
 Lastly, an end-to-end model is provided that takes in a single CAPTCHA image and outputs the decoded character string.